 - Click here for a rubric of how the posters will be judged.

-To enroll in the program, please complete an application form, submit it to the Global Studies office, and schedule a meeting time in the red notebook in 4100 WWPH with our advisor, Elaine Linn.
+To enroll in the program, schedule a New Student Enrollment appointment with our graduate advisor, Elaine Linn.
 Even if you are undecided about the certificate program, Elaine would be glad to help you explore the possibility.